 (Displayed for non-root APs with an active link.)
 Indicates how often the uplink has changed.
 This value indicates link stability.
-A lower value is preferred.
+A stable value that does not increment during the service period is preferred.

 • To display Link Information, select the line connecting the nodes.
 Bi-directional link information is displayed.